 If you found amazing place, the price looks extremely cheap and there is no review yet, be vigilant, maybe something is not right.
 You can just save picture of the place on your desktop and add it to google search.
 If it’s not real place or the picture is stolen you will find it in google.
 In this case you can report Airbnb that somebody try to cheat.

 Don’t book the place instead of your friends, because if something will happen you will take the responsibility for it (because you booked the place).
-Better after you will join Airbnb share the discount code and ask them to join as well – they will stay cheaper, you will get discount also and won’t need to worry about anything.

 Using Airbnb doesn’t mean that the host will be all the time around.
 The host can help you as much as he can but don’t expect that he will become your guide.